skakri/photoswipe-rails/CONTRIBUTING.md

     ```

 * In GitHub, send a pull request to `photoswipe-rails:master`.
+This should be done after first commit so changes can be tracked more easily
+and feedback/comments may be received faster.
 * If changes has to be made then:
   * Make the required updates.
   * Rebase your branch and force push to your GitHub repository